 EN.655.769.
 Healthcare System Test and Evaluation.
 3 Credits.
-This is a course in systems engineering viewed from a "test and evaluation" perspective.
-"You" are the system engineer who will repeatedly be asked "Is the system ready?"
-The course will look at the employment of Test and Evaluation in a Healthcare environment to supplement the development process for greater overall product guality.
-This course focuses on the application of systems engineering principles to the test and evaluation of system elements and, ultimately, of the total system.
+This course focuses on the application of systems engineering principles to the test and evaluation of healthcare system elements and, ultimately, of the total system.
 Test requirements, selection of critical test parameters, analysis of test results, and determination of remedial action in the event of discrepancies are all systems engineering functions.
 Topics include validation and verification, similarities and differences in the nature of hardware and software testing, test tools and test procedures, testing during hardware-software integration, quality assurance test, environmental test, and operational test and evaluation.
 Student problems include scenario case studies using examples developed in the several previous courses.